celsworthy/Installer/README_AutoMaker.txt

 Fixed an issue when filament slip is detected during purge - options were switched over STL load optimised
-Language files updated for German, Finnish, Swedish, Japanese, Russian, Korean and Traditional Chinese - added Spanish
+Language files updated for German, Finnish, Swedish, Japanese, Russian, Korean and Traditional Chinese - added Spanish Added drag and drop for Robox project files

 User Preferences - accessed via the gear icon at the top right of the screen:
 -----------------------------------------------------------------------------